ChaoyueSong/X-DualNet/README.md

 We use [SMPL](https://smpl.is.tue.mpg.de/) as the human mesh data, please download data [here](https://drive.google.com/drive/folders/11LbPXbDg4F_pSIr0sMHzWI08FOC8XvSY).
 And we generate our animal mesh data using [SMAL](https://smal.is.tue.mpg.de/), please download it [here]().

 ## Generating Meshes Using Pretrained model
+By default, it loads the latest checkpoint.
+It can be changed using `--which_epoch`.

 #### 1) SMPL (human)
 Download the pretrained model from [pretrained model link](https://drive.google.com/drive/folders/1BEBBENbEr9tutZsyGGc3REUuuOYqf6M3?usp=sharing) and save them in `checkpoints/human`.
 Then run the command